core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 without access to connectivity other than HTTP and WebSockets.

-This document specifies how to access resources using CoAP requests and responses over the WebSocket Protocol.
-This allows connectivity-limited applications to obtain end-to-end CoAP connectivity either by communicating CoAP directly with a CoAP server accessible over a WebSocket Connection or via a CoAP intermediary that proxies CoAP requests and responses between different transports, such as between WebSockets and UDP.
+This document specifies how to access resources using CoAP requests and responses over the TCP/TLS and WebSocket protocols.
+This allows connectivity-limited applications to obtain end-to-end CoAP connectivity either by communicating CoAP directly with a CoAP server accessible over a TCP/TLS or WebSocket Connection or via a CoAP intermediary that proxies CoAP requests and responses between different transports, such as between WebSockets and UDP.

 ## Terminology